-Vanguard-Online Learning Community is designed for faculty who have substantial experience with online teaching and are interested in trying out new instructional technologies, sharing their own best practices with their peers, and helping direct online learning strategies for the university.
+Vanguard-Online Learning Community is designed for faculty who have substantial experience with online teaching and are interested in investigating emerging instructional technologies, sharing their own best practices with their peers, and helping direct online learning strategies for the university.

 May 30, 2014: Collaborate vs. Big Blue Button

 Keith Monosky (Nutrition, Exercise, & Health Science) and Craig Hughes (Language, Literacy, & Special Education) compared the two web-conferencing tools available in Canvas for synchronous online meetings.
 (This session was not recorded)

 Talea Anderson (Library) introduced the new institutional repository for CWU faculty, students, and staff to showcase their research and scholarly output.

 Mike Lane (Instructional Designer/Multimedia Developer) introduced mobile learning theory, pedagogical strategies, common tools, and the use of mobile technologies available in Canvas and MediaAmp.